 Scope creep.
 We all hate it as freelancers because it completely destroys the value of our time.
 This is a problem more commonly associated with a lack of a detailed freelance contract.
 You can minimize the risk of this problem by using HoneyBook’s contract tool.

-The proposal and contract features work best when you combine them into one project and take advantage of HoneyBook’s client workflow automation.
+The proposal and contract features work best when you combine them into one project and take advantage of HoneyBook’s Automations.

 Workflow automation works like this: